 At Purdue, Jamieson co-founded and is a director of the Engineering Projects in Community Service (EPICS) undergraduate engineering design program.
-Since EPICS was initiated at Purdue it has been adopted by 17 universities.
+Since EPICS was initiated at Purdue it has been adopted by seventeen universities.
 EPICS matches teams of engineering students with local community service programs to define, design, build, test, and support projects that improve the community.
 One example is Purdue’s partnership with the Wabash Center Children’s Clinic, in Lafayette, which works with the physically disabled.
 Purdue students helped deliver custom playgroup software, including interactive programs to teach the sign language alphabet.

+In 2001, Jamieson received the Fellow Award from IEEE Women in Engineering "For contributions to the design and characterization of parallel algorithms for speech, image, and signal processing applications."
 For her work with EPICS, she was the co-recipient of the 2005 Bernard M. Gordon Prize given by the U.S. National Academy of Engineering to recognize innovation in engineering technology education.
 She has also received the National Science Foundation Director’s "Award for Distinguished Teaching Scholars," the IEEE Education Society’s Harriet B. Rigas “Outstanding Woman Engineering Educator” Award, and the Anita Borg Institute’s “Women of Vision Award for Social Impact.”